 - Bake cheesecake pie for 30-35 minutes, until the top is dry but the filling still jiggles quite a lot in the center.
 It might take you a little longer (as a reader reports), don't be tempted to bake it until the center is set.
 It will solidify as it cools and after it’s refrigerated.
 It's essential to chill it for several hours before eating it.

-- Cool completely to room temperature in the pie plate on a wire rack, then wrap in plastic (still in the pan) and refrigerate for at least 8 hours.
-I leave it for 1 or 2 days for the creamiest consistency before removing from the pan and eating it.
+- Cool completely to room temperature in the pie plate on a wire rack, then wrap in plastic (still in the pan, see Note below) and refrigerate for at least 8 hours.
+Remove the plastic when you want you take it out of the fridge to serve it.
+I leave it for 1 or 2 days for the creamiest consistency.

 - Serve cold or at room temperature, plain or with a topping (see Notes below for ideas).